Memory Savings at What Cost? A Study of Alternatives to Backpropagation

 \section{Introduction}

-Backpropagation~(BP)~\cite{rumelhart1986learning} is the standard algorithm for gradient computation in deep learning due to its convergence efficiency and widespread support in automatic differentiation frameworks such as PyTorch~\cite{paszke2017pytorch} and JAX~\cite{bradbury2018jax}.
-However, BP incurs high memory overhead in training large models, as it must store intermediate activations for the backward pass.
-To address this limitation, recent research has explored alternative gradient estimation methods such as forward-mode automatic differentiation (\fmad)~\cite{baydin2017autodiff, baydin2022gradients, panchal2024thinking} and zero-order (ZO) optimization~\cite{richardson1955finitedifferences, malladi2023mezo}, which approximate gradients -- using directional derivatives or two forward pass evaluations -- based on randomly perturbed weights.
-These methods are often promoted as memory-efficient or hardware-friendly alternatives to BP, especially in resource-constrained or non-differentiable settings.
+Backpropagation~(BP)~\citep{rumelhart1986learning} is the standard algorithm for gradient computation in deep learning and remains the dominant approach for training and fine-tuning large language models (LLMs), due to its convergence efficiency and widespread support in automatic differentiation frameworks such as PyTorch~\citep{paszke2017pytorch} and JAX~\citep{bradbury2018jax}.
+However, BP incurs high memory overhead when training large models such as LLMs, as it must store intermediate activations for the backward pass.
+To address this limitation, recent research has explored alternative gradient estimation methods for LLM optimization, including forward-mode automatic differentiation (\fmad)~\citep{baydin2017autodiff, baydin2022gradients, panchal2024thinking} and zero-order (ZO) optimization~\citep{richardson1955finitedifferences, malladi2023mezo}, which approximate gradients using directional derivatives or finite-difference evaluations under random weight perturbations.
+These methods are often promoted as memory-efficient or hardware-friendly alternatives to BP for LLM training and fine-tuning, particularly in resource-constrained or non-differentiable settings~\citep{panchal2024thinking, xu2024fwdllm, malladi2023mezo}.

-Despite growing interest, prior work on \fmad and ZO suffers from two critical limitations that leave their practical value inadequately understood.
-First, existing comparisons often overlook activation checkpointing~\cite{chen2016activationcheckpointing}, a widely supported and effective BP variant that substantially reduces memory usage by recomputing rather than storing intermediate activations.
-Without including BP with checkpointing as a baseline, claims of memory efficiency from \fmad and ZO are incomplete and potentially misleading.
-Second, there is a lack of unified theoretical grounding of these alternatives.
-Key aspects, such as convergence behavior, computational complexity, and memory trade-offs, remain poorly characterized.
-Without a unified theoretical comparison, it remains unclear under what conditions, if any, these methods offer advantages over standard or BP with checkpointing.
+Despite growing interest, prior work on \fmad and ZO for LLM training and fine-tuning suffers from two critical limitations that leave their practical value inadequately understood.
+First, existing comparisons~\citep{gautam2024mezosvrg, zhang2024revisitingzo} often overlook activation checkpointing~\citep{chen2016activationcheckpointing}, a widely supported and effective BP variant for large-scale models that substantially reduces memory usage by recomputing rather than storing intermediate activations.
+Second, as shown in Table~\ref{tab:existing-metho-comparison}, key considerations for LLM optimization (such as computational cost and wall-clock time to convergence) are frequently omitted, leaving even comparisons against vanilla BP incomplete.
+This one-sided narrative of ZO and \fmad as superior to BP in LLM settings motivates our study: we aim to provide a comprehensive account of these trade-offs, encompassing not only memory usage but also convergence speed and overall computational efficiency.